hollobit/ResearchChatGPT/README.md

 ----

 ----
-Copyright (C) 2023, Organized by Jonghong Jeon, Drafted by ChatGPT
+Copyright (C) 2023, Prompted by Jonghong Jeon, Text Drafted by ChatGPT